A71uuY/LazyLexRSM/README.md

 # **Strture and Content**
-An explanation on files in this repository is as follows.
+Files necessary for the experment is given in the directory `$/Desktop/implementation` of the VM.

-- `README.md`    ... this file
+An explanation on relevant files in the directory is as follows.

 - `examples`    ... the benchmarks of the experiment
   - `ForExperiments`    ... benchmarks with "p.l. = False, p.a. = False" in Table 2 of the paper
   - `probloops`    ... benchmarks with "p.l = True, p.a. = False" in Table 2 of the paper